atlassian-archive/dataschool/dataschool/contribute.md

 [Go here to join the Data School Slack](https://join.slack.com/t/thedataschool/shared_invite/enQtNjAyMTM1MTk1MzQ4LWVhNGQ5NWE1NzBiMTYyZDAxMTA0OWEwZTg5NDQ4MTA2YTIwZWEzMTBiNGNkZmFhODEzNGZmYTBjYzk1NjMyZTY)

 If you want to contribute more substantially to a book or help write our next one please reach out to me (@MattDavid) in The Data School’s Slack.

+### Make a Pull Request

+Our whole site is public and open to contributors.
+Feel free to make a pull request: [https://github.com/chartio/dataschool](https://github.com/chartio/dataschool "https://github.com/chartio/dataschool")

 ## Code of Conduct